surfstudio/flutter-otp-autofill/README.md

 ## Send new code

-To get new code you can pass callback onTimeout Exception to detect and process this situation.
+To get new code when a timeout exception occurs, you can pass a callback function to the `onTimeOutException` parameter and start listen for a new code.

 ```dart
 controller = OTPTextEditController(